 - Please note: Due to confined space in the Kidd 2 ICU, that unit only will use a system whereby patients in odd numbered rooms may have family presence on odd numbered days and those in even numbered rooms will have family presence on even numbered days.

 - Patients who are actively dying: An inpatient who is actively dying, as defined by the most responsible physician, may have 2 registered family members.
 Exceptions may be made within reason in exceptional circumstances only (e.g. spouse + 2 children = 3).
 Where an exceptional circumstance is made, only 2 family members are permitted in the hospital at any one time.
 This includes patients receiving Medical Assistance in Dying (MAiD).

-- Patients with COVID-19: If the patient has tested positive for COVID-19 but is not dying, then the patient is in isolation and cannot receive visitors until a negative COVID test occurs.
+- Patients with COVID-19: If the patient has tested positive for COVID-19, then the patient is in isolation and cannot receive visitors until isolation precautions are lifted.

 Patient who is actively dying and has COVID-19: If the patient who is dying has COVID-19, they may have one family member with them.
 This may have to be someone who is not a member of the same household as the patient in order to be able to pass the screening, which currently restricts access to persons in close contact with known or suspected persons with COVID-19.
 Personal Protective Equipment (PPE) will be provided by the clinical unit for this family member to keep them safe while they are with their loved one.
 Note: this direction may change at any time based on COVID-19 prevalence within the community or hospital.